woile/woile.github.io/content/blog/a-primer-on-age-encryption.md

 +++
-title = "A primer on age encryption" description = "Studying `age`: encryption made easy?" date = 2026-05-12 tags = ["security", "secret management", "age"]
+title = "A primer on age encryption" description = "Poking at age encryption.
+Exploring its simplicity, usage, and plugins, including TPM, SSH and FIDO2 support.
+Is encryption finally for everyone?" date = 2026-05-12 tags = ["security", "secret management", "age"]
 +++